tytydraco/yessleep/out/The_Dentists_Smile.md

 To those who live in my town, he’s known simply as The Dentist.
 A mythical figure from centuries past.
 But, he is more than myth.
 He was alive once, and now, he lives again.

 What makes him such a unique character are the circumstances in which he ended his career.
-He’d been working on a young woman who’d been plagued with an awful, reoccurring toothache one afternoon, poking and prodding at her teeth with a metal curette, when something changed in his eyes.
+He’d been working on a young woman one afternoon who’d been plagued with an awful, reoccurring toothache, poking and prodding at her teeth with a metal curette, when something changed in his eyes.
 According to the woman, he looked as if his soul were pushed aside and something else had taken its place.
 Something evil.

 He began to incessantly scrape at her tooth in a quick back and forth motion as if trying to burrow into the tooth's core.

 “What are you doing?”
 She mumbled, and receiving no answer, she ordered him to stop.
-But, still, he continued to scrape until finally, she kicked him away from her and hurried to the door.
+But, still, he continued to scrape until finally, she kicked him away and hurried to the door.
 “What is wrong with you?!”
 She cried.

 The Dentist silently turned his head toward her, swapped the curette with a pair of scissors, and to her horror, began cutting his lips from his face.